-- (1) In this section - (a) "current market price of the security" means, - (i) if the security is an exchange-traded security or a foreign exchange-traded security, - (A) the closing sale price on the day of the transaction as reported on the exchange upon which the security is listed or the quotation trade reporting system upon which the security is quoted, or - (B) if there are no reported transactions for the day of the transaction, the average of the highest current bid and lowest current ask for the security as displayed on the exchange upon which the security is listed or the quotation trade reporting system upon which the security is quoted, or - (C) if the closing sale price on the day of the transaction is outside of the closing bid and closing ask, the average of the highest current bid and lowest current ask for the security as displayed on the exchange upon which the security is listed or the quotation trade reporting system upon which the security is quoted; or
+- (1) In this section - (a) "current market price of the security" means, - (i) if the security is an exchange-traded security or a foreign exchange-traded security, - (A) the closing sale price on the day of the transaction as reported on the exchange upon which the security is listed or the quotation trade reporting system upon which the security is quoted, or - (B) if there are no reported transactions for the day of the transaction, the average of the highest current bid and lowest current ask for the security as displayed on the exchange upon which the security is listed or the quotation trade reporting system upon which the security is quoted, or

-- (ii) for all other securities, the average of the highest current bid and lowest current ask determined on the basis of reasonable inquiry; and - (b) "market integrity requirements" means - (i) if the security is an exchange-traded security, the purchase or sale - (A) is printed on a marketplace that executes trades of the security; and - (B) complies with the market conduct and display requirements of the marketplace, its regulation services provider and securities regulatory authorities; or - (ii) if the security is a foreign exchange-traded security, the purchase or sale complies with the requirements that govern transparency and trading of foreign exchange-traded securities on the foreign exchange or foreign quotation and trade reporting system; or - (iii) for all other securities, the purchase or sale is through a dealer, if the purchase or sale is required to be reported by a registered dealer under applicable securities legislation. - (2) The portfolio manager of an investment fund may purchase a security of any issuer from, or sell a security of any issuer to, another investment fund managed by the same manager or an affiliate of the manager, if, at the time of the transaction - (a) the investment fund is purchasing from, or selling to, another investment fund to which this Instrument applies; - (b) the independent review committee has approved the transaction under subsection 5.2(2); - (c) the bid and ask price of the security is readily available; - (d) the investment fund receives no consideration and the only cost for the trade is the nominal cost incurred by the investment fund to print or otherwise display the trade; - (e) the transaction is executed at the current market price of the security; - (f) the transaction is subject to market integrity requirements; and for five years after the end of the fiscal year in which the trade occurred, the most recent two years in a reasonably accessible place.
+- (C) if the closing sale price on the day of the transaction is outside of the closing bid and closing ask, the average of the highest current bid and lowest current ask for the security as displayed on the exchange upon which the security is listed or the quotation trade reporting system upon which the security is quoted; or - (ii) for all other securities, the average of the highest current bid and lowest current ask determined on the basis of reasonable inquiry; and - (b) "market integrity requirements" means - (i) if the security is an exchange-traded security, the purchase or sale - (A) is printed on a marketplace that executes trades of the security; and - (B) complies with the market conduct and display requirements of the marketplace, its regulation services provider and securities regulatory authorities; or - (ii) if the security is a foreign exchange-traded security, the purchase or sale complies with the requirements that govern transparency and trading of foreign exchange-traded securities on the foreign exchange or foreign quotation and trade reporting system; or - (iii) for all other securities, the purchase or sale is through a dealer, if the purchase or sale is required to be reported by a registered dealer under applicable securities legislation. - (2) The portfolio manager of an investment fund may purchase a security of any issuer from, or sell a security of any issuer to, another investment fund managed by the same manager or an affiliate of the manager, if, at the time of the transaction - (a) the investment fund is purchasing from, or selling to, another investment fund to which this Instrument applies; - (b) the independent review committee has approved the transaction under subsection 5.2(2);

+- (c) the bid and ask price of the security is readily available; - (d) the investment fund receives no consideration and the only cost for the trade is the nominal cost incurred by the investment fund to print or otherwise display the trade; - (e) the transaction is executed at the current market price of the security; - (f) the transaction is subject to market integrity requirements; and - (g) the investment fund keeps written records, including - (i) a record of each purchase and sale of securities; - (ii) the parties to the trade; and - (iii) the terms of the purchase or sale for five years after the end of the fiscal year in which the trade occurred, the most recent two years in a reasonably accessible place.